-As stated in §601 of Division N of H.J.Res.
-2, the offset is 1.6%.
-However, one of the floor amendments (§309 of Division G) added \$5.0 billion for education grants for innovative programs and, to keep the bill total within the range of the initial target, directed that the percent specified for the offset should be increased accordingly to account for the additional funds.
-The exact percentage of the final offset was not specified.
-The CBO reportedly has made a preliminary calculation that estimates the offset percentage to be 2.852%, which in turn would reduce the H.J.Res.
-2 discretionary total by \$11.392 billion.
-Data in this report are based on the unadjusted account levels specified in the bill, prior to the application of the across-the-board offset, as the exact reductions for each program are not yet known.
+Senate Reduction.
+As passed by the Senate, H.J.Res.
+2 included procedures to reduce most discretionary appropriations from the amount otherwise enacted.
+The intent was to meet the overall spending limitations requested by the President.
+The cuts would apply to most FY2003 appropriations in H.J.Res.
+2, as well as to advance appropriations for FY2003 enacted in previous appropriations Acts.
+Section 601 ("Across-the-Board Rescissions") of Division N of H.J.Res 2 provides for a reduction of 1.6%.
+However, one of the floor amendments (§309 of Division G) added \$5.0 billion for innovative education programs and, to prevent the total for the bill from increasing, directed that the percent specified for the cut should be increased accordingly to account for the additional funds.
+The exact percentage was never specified in the bill.
+The CBO reportedly made a preliminary calculation that estimated the reduction to be 2.852%, which in turn would have decreased the Senate-passed discretionary total by \$11.392 billion.
+P.L.
+108-7 also includes a reduction to most discretionary programs, but the decrease is stated as 0.65%, without further adjustments (see page 10).
+Senate and conference data in this report are based on the unadjusted funding levels, enacted prior to the application of the reductions, as the exact reductions for each program are not specified in the bill.

 Senate Highlights.
-Overall, the FY2003 Senate bill, as passed, but prior to the across-the-board offset, would provide program level discretionary appropriations of \$140.8 billion for L-HHS-ED programs.
+Overall, the FY2003 Senate bill, as passed, but prior to the required reduction described above, would provide program level discretionary appropriations of \$140.5 billion for L-HHS-ED programs.
 The comparable amount requested by the President is \$130.7 billion; the FY2002 amount was \$128.1 billion.